Power, Intelligence and Computing (PIC) Lab

 Our Vision

-Enable and accelerate electricity-centric energy system digitalization and decarbonization through convergence of physics, AI, computing and control.
+Accelerate electricity-centric energy system digitalization and enhance its efficiency, reliability and resilience through convergence of physics, AI, computing and control.

 Research Areas